oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_announcements_service_announcement_subscription_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>A list of filters against which the Announcements service matches announcements.
-You cannot have more than one of any given filter type within a filter group.
-You also cannot combine the RESOURCE_ID filter with any other type of filter within a given filter group.</div>
+You cannot combine the RESOURCE_ID filter with any other type of filter within a given filter group.
+For filter types that support multiple values, specify the values individually.</div>
                                         <br/>
                                                         </td>
             </tr>